Hierarchy and World

 use suffete::TypeId;

-use mago_atom::Atom;
+use mago_word::Word;

 pub struct AnalyserWorld {

-classes: HashMap<Atom, ClassInfo>,
+classes: HashMap<Word, ClassInfo>,

-aliases: HashMap<Atom, TypeId>,
+aliases: HashMap<Word, TypeId>,

 // ... other tables ...